hapax/hapax.github.io/assets/eratosthenes.md

 point (directly beneath the sun) begins to wander north, so that at solar noon the angle to the sun is decreased in the northern hemisphere.
 But shadows lengthen before and after noon.
-In this case, the two effects cancelled to produce this deceptively good estimate.
+In this case, the two effects cancelled to produce a deceptively good estimate.

 #### Imaginary friend

-Unfortunately, I don't have a friend in Whistler I can call on to make random solar measurements.
+Unfortunately, I don't have a friend in Whistler I can call on to take random photographs of sticks.
 But as a theoretical physicist, it's my prerogative to imagine I do.
 So, suppose my hypothetical friend in Whistler performs the experiment more carefully than I did, finding a clear shadow at solar noon on the